Historical and Contemporary Crafts, Applied Arts & Design

 Admission: 120 CZK, admission free with Prague Card;

 Opening hours: 10 am-7 pm Tue, 10 am-6 pm Wed-Sun, Closed Mon;

 TIP: Museum is free to enter from 5 pm to 7 pm on Tuesday evenings.

 Permanent Collection – The Stories of Materials

-Main reason for visiting is top-floor exhibit called the Story of Materials.
+The main reason for visiting is the top-floor exhibit called the Story of Materials.
 The Stories of Materials is a rich selection of exhibits from the Antique Era to the 20th century.
-The initial Votive Hall of the exhibition, reviews the history and the founders of the museum.
-A second part is dedicated to textile and fashion, named The Story of the Fibre, representing the development in secular and lethargic clothing, fashion accessories, tapestries, laces, embroideries, etc. In the Decorative Arts and Photography Hall, resides the Print and Image section.
-It focuses on book-binding, book illustrations, posters, small pieces of applied graphics, sets of photographs including some outstanding pieces by J. Sudek and F. Drtikol.
-There’s also an exhibition of women’s fashions, from the early-1800s smocks that Jane Austen might have worn, to garish 1960s and ’70s outfits.
-On the level above that there’s a collection of ecclesiastical garments dating back as far as the 14th century.
+The initial Votive Hall of the exhibition reviews the history and the founders of the museum.
+A second part is dedicated to textile and fashion, named The Story of the Fibre, representing the development in secular and lethargic clothing, fashion accessories, tapestries, laces, embroideries, etc. In the Decorative Arts and Photography Hall resides the Print and Image section.
+It focuses on book-binding, book illustrations, posters, small pieces of applied graphics, sets of photographs, including some outstanding pieces by J. Sudek and F. Drtikol.
+There’s also an exhibition of women’s fashions, from the early-1800s smocks that Jane Austen might have worn to garish 1960s and ’70s outfits.
+On the level above that, there’s a collection of ecclesiastical garments dating back as far as the 14th century.